remal-gradle-plugins/sonarlint/README.md

 ### Version 2.* to 3.*

-All package names were changed from `name.remal.gradleplugins.sonarlint` to `name.remal.gradle_plugins.sonarlint`.
+Package name was changed from `name.remal.gradleplugins.sonarlint` to `name.remal.gradle_plugins.sonarlint`.